kofimuad/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 ## Task 9 - strcpy
 Write a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest

+## Task 10 - Great leaders are willing to sacrifice the numbers to save the people.
+Poor leaders sacrifice the people to save the numbers
+A function that converts a string to an integer.